mcbuddy/testivai-visual-regression/memory-bank/progress.md

-# Progress: TestiVAI Visual Regression
+# Progress: testivAI Visual Regression

 ## Current Status

-The TestiVAI Visual Regression project has successfully evolved from a single package implementation to a comprehensive monorepo architecture.
+The testivAI Visual Regression project has successfully evolved from a single package implementation to a comprehensive monorepo architecture.
 This major transformation maintains all existing functionality while providing better separation of concerns, independent publishing capabilities, and improved maintainability.

 ### Project Phase: Monorepo Architecture & Package Separation